info2amy/The-Gardeners-Journal/README.md

   - Utilize functional and class React components appropriately.
   - Utilize state and props in your components efficiently.
   - Use _only_ React for DOM Manipulation.
-- Consume data from your **Ruby on Rails API**, and render that data in your components.
+- Consume data from  **Ruby on Rails API**, and render that data in components.
 - Utilize **React Router**, for client-side routing.
 - Demonstrate Full CRUD actions ( `index`, `show`, `create`, `update`, and `delete` ) on the front end.
-  - _Note that if you decide to implement Auth, your full CRUD actions must be covered amongst your non-User tables._

-### Styling <!-- omit in toc -->
+### Styling

-- Be styled with CSS (or SCSS, if you'd prefer).
+- Styled with CSS (or learn and attempt SCSS, if time permits).
-- Use Flexbox or Grid in your layout design.
+- Use Flexbox and/or Grid in layout design.
-- Implement 2 media queries for responsive design on 3 screen sizes (including desktop).
+- Implement media queries for responsive design.

-### Linting <!-- omit in toc -->
+### Linting

 - Indent properly.
 - Utilize high-quality, semantic variable names.
 - Follow `camelCase`, `snake_case`, and `kebab-case` convention.
 - Remove unnecessary boilerplate React files and code.
-- Remove all `console.log()`s and commented out code (functional notes and comments are okay).
+- Remove commented out code; leave only functional notes and comments.

-### Deployment <!-- omit in toc -->
+### Deployment

-- Deploy the fully functional front-end via Surge or Netlify.
+- Deploy the fully functional front-end via Netlify.
 - Deploy the back-end via Heroku.
-- Deploy early and often(this will help to debug small issues before they become large issues)

-### Procedural <!-- omit in toc -->
+### Procedural

-- Initialize a **git repo on Github**, with a link to your hosted project.
+- Initialize a git repo on Github**, with a link to the hosted project.
-- Have **frequent commits**, making a _robust_ commit history at least every day.
-(75 commits minimum)
+- Create a Development Branch, and make frequent commits
-- Use effective and safe **branching and merging** processes.
+- Use effective and safe branching and merging processes.